chinapedia/wikipedia.abstract.en/Page/Ice.md

 In the air

-Ice_formation_on_vehicle_windshield.JPG

 Rime ice

 Rime is a type of ice formed on cold objects when drops of water crystallize on them.
 This can be observed in foggy weather, when the temperature drops during the night.
 Soft rime contains a high proportion of trapped air, making it appear white rather than transparent, and giving it a density about one quarter of that of pure ice.
 Hard rime is comparatively dense.

 Ice pellets

-Sleet_on_the_ground.jpg Ice pellets are a form of precipitation consisting of small, translucent balls of ice.
+Ice pellets are a form of precipitation consisting of small, translucent balls of ice.
 This form of precipitation is also referred to as "sleet" by the United States National Weather Service.[53]
 (In British English "sleet" refers to a mixture of rain and snow.)
 Ice pellets are usually smaller than hailstones.[54]
 They often bounce when they hit the ground, and generally do not freeze into a solid mass unless mixed with freezing rain.
 The METAR code for ice pellets is _PL_.[55]

 Ice pellets form when a layer of above-freezing air is located between above the ground, with sub-freezing air both above and below it.
 This causes the partial or complete melting of any snowflakes falling through the warm layer.
 As they fall back into the sub-freezing layer closer to the surface, they re-freeze into ice pellets.
 However, if the sub-freezing layer beneath the warm layer is too small, the precipitation will not have time to re-freeze, and freezing rain will be the result at the surface.
 A temperature profile showing a warm layer above the ground is most likely to be found in advance of a warm front during the cold season,[56] but can occasionally be found behind a passing cold front.

 Hail

-Granizo.jpg Like other precipitation, hail forms in storm clouds when supercooled water droplets freeze on contact with condensation nuclei, such as dust or dirt.
+Like other precipitation, hail forms in storm clouds when supercooled water droplets freeze on contact with condensation nuclei, such as dust or dirt.
 The storm's updraft blows the hailstones to the upper part of the cloud.
 The updraft dissipates and the hailstones fall down, back into the updraft, and are lifted up again.
 Hail has a diameter of or more.[57]
 Within METAR code, GR is used to indicate larger hail, of a diameter of at least and GS for smaller.[58]
 Stones just larger than golf ball-sized are one of the most frequently reported hail sizes.[59]
 Hailstones can grow to and weigh more than .[60]
 In large hailstones, latent heat released by further freezing may melt the outer shell of the hailstone.
 The hailstone then may undergo 'wet growth', where the liquid outer shell collects other smaller hailstones.[61]
 The hailstone gains an ice layer and grows increasingly larger with each ascent.
 Once a hailstone becomes too heavy to be supported by the storm's updraft, it falls from the cloud.[62]

 Hail forms in strong thunderstorm clouds, particularly those with intense updrafts, high liquid water content, great vertical extent, large water droplets, and where a good portion of the cloud layer is below freezing .[63]
 Hail-producing clouds are often identifiable by their green coloration.[64][65]
 The growth rate is maximized at about , and becomes vanishingly small much below as supercooled water droplets become rare.
 For this reason, hail is most common within continental interiors of the mid-latitudes, as hail formation is considerably more likely when the freezing level is below the altitude of .[66]
 Entrainment of dry air into strong thunderstorms over continents can increase the frequency of hail by promoting evaporational cooling which lowers the freezing level of thunderstorm clouds giving hail a larger volume to grow in.
 Accordingly, hail is actually less common in the tropics despite a much higher frequency of thunderstorms than in the mid-latitudes because the atmosphere over the tropics tends to be warmer over a much greater depth.
 Hail in the tropics occurs mainly at higher elevations.[67]

 Snow

-SnowflakesWilsonBentley.jpgs by Wilson Bentley, 1902.]]
+s by Wilson Bentley, 1902.]]
 Snow crystals form when tiny supercooled cloud droplets (about 10 μm in diameter) freeze.
 These droplets are able to remain liquid at temperatures lower than , because to freeze, a few molecules in the droplet need to get together by chance to form an arrangement similar to that in an ice lattice; then the droplet freezes around this "nucleus."
 Experiments show that this "homogeneous" nucleation of cloud droplets only occurs at temperatures lower than .[68]
 In warmer clouds an aerosol particle or "ice nucleus" must be present in (or in contact with) the droplet to act as a nucleus.
 Our understanding of what particles make efficient ice nuclei is poor – what we do know is they are very rare compared to that cloud condensation nuclei on which liquid droplets form.
 Clays, desert dust and biological particles may be effective,[69] although to what extent is unclear.
 Artificial nuclei are used in cloud seeding.[70]
 The droplet then grows by condensation of water vapor onto the ice surfaces.

 Diamond dust